RoboSense-LiDAR/rs_driver/doc/intro/03_parameter_intro.md

 } RSDecoderParam;
 ```

-The following parameters are for all Lidars。
+The following parameters are for all LiDARs。
 + use_lidar_clock - Where the point cloud's timestamp is from.
-From the lidar, or from rs_driver on the host?
+From the LiDAR, or from `rs_driver` on the host?
-  + If `use_lidar_clock`=`true`，use the Lidar timestamp, else use the host one.
+  + If `use_lidar_clock`=`true`，use the LiDAR timestamp, else use the host one.
 + dense_points - Whether the point cloud is dense.
   + If `dense_points`=`false`, then point cloud contains NAN points, else discard them.
 + ts_first_point - Whether to stamp the point cloud with the first point, or the last point.
   + If `ts_first_point`=`false`, then stamp it with the last point, else with the first point。
-+ wait_for_difop - Whether wait for DIFOP Packet, before parse MSOP packets.
++ wait_for_difop - Whether wait for DIFOP Packet before parse MSOP packets.
   + DIFOP Packet contains angle calibration parameters.
 If it is unavailable, the point cloud is flat.
   + If you get no point cloud, try `wait_for_difop`=`false`.
 It might help to locate the problem.
 + transform_param - paramters of coordinate transformation.
 It is only valid when the CMake option `ENABLE_TRANSFORM`=`ON`.